What is the Project Schedule?

 AMAFCA has external hard drives containing various years of MRCOG orthophotography and 2010 LIDAR digital terrain model that are available for check out.
 Contact Kevin Troutman, GIS Manager, for more information.
 Contours derived from the 2010 LIDAR set are available for download from the City of Albuquerque GIS website.

-Click on the links below to view the AMAFCA Standard Details.
+Click on the links below to view the previous edition of the AMAFCA Standard Details.

 AMAFCA-101 General Notes and Monument